Azure Cosmos DB bulk executor library overview

-- Large read and write throughputs (millions of operations per second).
+- Large read and write throughput (millions of operations per second).

 - Storing high volumes of (hundreds of terabytes, or even more) transactional and operational data with predictable millisecond latency.

 The bulk executor library helps you leverage this massive throughput and storage.
 The bulk executor library allows you to perform bulk operations in Azure Cosmos DB through bulk import and bulk update APIs.
 You can read more about the features of bulk executor library in the following sections.

 Currently, bulk executor library supports import and update operations and this library is supported by Azure Cosmos DB SQL API and Gremlin API accounts only.

 Key features of the bulk executor library

 It significantly reduces the client-side compute resources needed to saturate the throughput allocated to a container.
 A single threaded application that writes data using the bulk import API achieves 10 times greater write throughput when compared to a multi-threaded application that writes data in parallel while saturating the client machine's CPU.

 It abstracts away the tedious tasks of writing application logic to handle rate limiting of request, request timeouts, and other transient exceptions by efficiently handling them within the library.